Rick Pitino Is Put On Unpaid Leave As University Of Louisville Reacts To Scandal

 Charges in the case range from wire fraud and bribery to money-laundering, conspiracy and other offenses.

-After news of Louisville's implication in the case emerged Tuesday, the school's interim leader Postel issued a statement reading in part, "U of L is committed to ethical behavior and adherence to NCAA rules; any violations will not be tolerated.
+After news of Louisville's implication in the case emerged Tuesday, the school's interim leader, Postel, issued a statement reading in part, "U of L is committed to ethical behavior and adherence to NCAA rules; any violations will not be tolerated.
 We will cooperate fully with any law enforcement or NCAA investigation into the matter."

+Pitino, 65, has coached at Louisville since 2001.
+He has won two national titles — one at Louisville in 2013 and another at the University of Kentucky in 1996.

 In his own statement, Pitino said on Tuesday: